dotnet/csharpstandard/standard/conversions.md

 - between `object` and `dynamic`.
 - between tuple types with the same arity, when an identity conversion exists between each pair of corresponding element types.
-- between constructed types that are the same when replacing constituent types with identity convertible ones.
+- between types constructed from the same generic type where there exists an identity conversion between each corresponding type argument.

 In most cases, an identity conversion has no effect at runtime.
 However, since floating point operations may be performed at higher precision than prescribed by their type ([§8.3.7](types.md#837-floating-point-types)), assignment of their results may result in a loss of precision, and explicit casts are guaranteed to reduce precision to what is prescribed by the type ([§11.8.7](expressions.md#1187-cast-expressions)).